How Long Does Eustachian Tube Dysfunction Last?

 What Is Eustachian Tube Dysfunction?

-ETD occurs when the Eustachian tube leading from your sinuses to your middle ear becomes blocked.
-Normally, this tube allows air to enter your ear while draining mucus out, balancing the air pressure inside your ear.
-If it becomes blocked with mucus or inflamed tissue, it can affect your hearing.
+ETD occurs when the Eustachian tube from your sinuses to your middle ear becomes blocked.
+Usually, this tube allows air to enter your ear while draining mucus, balancing the air pressure inside your ear.
+It can affect your hearing if it becomes blocked with mucus or inflamed tissue.

 What Causes ETD?